 Our community (sangha) is a place of warmth, support, personal growth and environmental responsibility.
 We want to do our bit to care for the world and its beings.

 The Zen path is a broad and inclusive path that shows us that our life, just as it is, is the gateway to freedom.
 It's a path walked together not alone.
 If you would like to learn about Zen: take an Introduction to Zen Class, come to a Tuesday evening orientation or JOIN NOW and become part of the community - everyone is welcome.

 Q: What do you do at the London Zen Centre?

 A: There is Zen meditation, koans, one on one work with the teachers, retreats, dharma talks and discussion, the arts and community.
 It's a place to be with others on the same path and explore what it's like to live an awakened life in todays culture and time.

 A: Our lineage has evolved from the Sanbo Kyodan Japanese Zen School, a school that straddles both Soto and Rinzai Zen and was influential in establishing koan Zen in the west.
 In America it took root with with Robert Aitken Roshi and evolved into the Pacific Zen School under John Tarrant Roshi.

 A: Guy Gaudry Roshi, Director of the London Zen Centre, received Dharma Transmission from John Tarrant Roshi (in the line of Robert Aitken).

-Lynda Gaudry Sensei, is the Practice Director at the London Zen Centre, where she also teaches.
+Lynda Gaudry Sensei, is a Zen teacher at the London Zen Centre.

-Michael Lobb leads the Sitting in Recovery group and teaches meditation.
+Michael Lobb leads the Sitting in Recovery group and teaches Zen meditation.